Volodymyr-Korolevych/try-it-nuxt-content/README.md

 ### `store`

-Store is used by Try-It-Components settings, it should be kept.
+Store is used by Try-It-Components settings, this folder should be kept.

 ### `pages`